nielsdelestinne/niedel.be/_posts/2020-09-20-build-a-static-website-with-a-custom-theme-using-jekyll.markdown

 ### Copy theme files

-> The minima theme is open source and available under the [MIT license](https://opensource.org/licenses/MIT), so we can freely copy and modify it.
-> Do include the LICENSE.txt file though.

 In order to copy the minima theme files, we need to locate the installation directory of the minima gem.
 Execute the following command in order to locate the installation directory: